Dear Little Pickle

 You are a joy to be around.
 You are a lovely girl and you bring us so much happiness.
 You are the best company, make us laugh and see the beauty in everything.
 You are growing far too quickly but I am so proud that we get to be by your side through it all.
 It’s a pleasure to watch and a real privilege.

-Thank you for being you Athena, we love you more than you could ever imagine.
+Thank you for being you LP, we love you more than you could ever imagine.

 Mummy and Daddy xx